rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 ```

 Recall that a level-order trace can be described as a sequence of child orders,
-which is why each child order is a substring to the corresponding trace of
+which is why each child order is a substring to the trace of nodes.
-nodes.

 Note that the first node of a default level-order trace is always the tree's
 root.
 In contrary to that, the last node of such a trace is not necessarily